bitnami/charts/bitnami/grafana-tempo/README.md

 ## Persistence

 The [Bitnami grafana-tempo](https://github.com/bitnami/bitnami-docker-grafana-tempo) image stores the grafana-tempo `ingester` data at the `/bitnami` path of the container.
 Persistent Volume Claims are used to keep the data across deployments.
-[Learn more about persistence in the chart documentation](https://docs.bitnami.com/kubernetes/apps/grafana-tempo/configuration/chart-persistence/).

 ### Additional environment variables